Georgina Treviño Unveils “Artefactos Alterados” at INDUSTRY One Foundation

 “I was six years old, with all this jewelry and stuff,” says Treviño, now 35.
 “It made me fearless and gave me confidence.
 I was interested in all the things we would wear.
 I can see now how ornamental that practice was—a lot of my childhood was that.”

-“The show is more about how I give life to these objects,” Treviño says “I see it more as anthropological studies of objects, so that’s the idea, seeing them as if we found them a thousand years from now, [and exploring] how these everyday objects would look. "
+“The show is more about how I give life to these objects,” Treviño says.
+“I see it more as anthropological studies of objects, so that’s the idea—seeing them as if we found them a thousand years from now [and exploring] how these everyday objects would look.”

-She also took a brief break from school to travel to Mexico City to reconnect with her Latina roots, where she established a repertoire for herself that follows her regardless of whether she is in Mexico or the U.S.
+She took a brief break from school to travel to Mexico City to reconnect with her Latina roots, where she established a repertoire for herself that follows her regardless of whether she is in Mexico or the U.S.

-While her program required a strictly artistic approach to jewelry, Treviño now enjoys designing funky, wearable pieces that bridge the gap between art and garment.
-She has collaborated directly with celebrities like Beyoncé, Lady Gaga, Bad Bunny, 2Chainz and many more.
-Occasionally, she lends pieces, like a tomato-can purse she loaned to Luísa Sonza, out to those who enjoy her art.
+While her program required a strictly artistic approach to jewelry, Treviño now enjoys designing funky wearable pieces that bridge the gap between art and garment.
+She has collaborated directly with celebrities like Beyoncé, Lady Gaga, Bad Bunny and 2 Chainz.
+She occasionally lends out pieces (like a tomato-can purse she loaned to Luísa Sonza) to those who enjoy her art.

 “In fashion, I’m asking, ‘Why do we need to wear fine jewelry?’”
 Treviño says.
 “In the end, it’s just how you place and wear things.
-For someone, it could be a piece of trash but how [they] wear it makes a difference.
+For someone, it could be a piece of trash, but how [they] wear it makes a difference.
 The dialogue of these objects and how that changes based on how you present them or think of them is interesting.
 It’s funny to me.”

-GO: “Artefactos Alterados” by Georgina Treviño is on view at INDUSTRY One Foundation, 415 SW 10th Ave.
-503-894-1437, industry1.org/gallery.
-9 am-5 pm Monday-Friday, Sept.
-25-Nov.
+GO: “Artefactos Alterados” by Georgina Treviño is on view at INDUSTRY One, 415 SW 10th Ave., 503-894-1437, industry1.org/gallery.
+9 am–5 pm Monday–Friday, Sept.
+25–Nov.
 1. Free.

 Willamette Week’s reporting has concrete impacts that change laws, force action from civic leaders, and drive compromised politicians from public office.
 Support WW's journalism today.